 \subsection{Overview}

 \scheme\ works in three phases.
-When DNN training starts, the DNN model is initialized and trained using the backpropagation algorithm as it is.
+When DNN training starts, the DNN model is initialized and trained using the standard backpropagation algorithm.
 During the first few epochs (e.g., $L$ epochs), the predictor model is trained with the true (backpropagated) gradients without using any of the \syngrad\ gradients in model training.
-This is the {\em Warm Up} phase (this is reminiscent of warm up step used in the micro-architectural study).
+This is the {\em Warm Up} phase (this is reminiscent of the warm up step used in the micro-architectural simulation).
 Keep in mind that an epoch is one iteration of DNN training with the entire input dataset.
-After that, \scheme\ alternates between backpropagation (Phase BP) and gradient prediction (Phase GP) phases within an epoch.
-In Phase BP, the DNN model as well as the \synmodel\ model is trained with backpropagated gradients.
-This is similar to the Warm Up phase except it lasts for few (say, $m$) batches of input data during an epoch.
+Afterward, \scheme\ alternates between the backpropagation (Phase BP) and gradient prediction (Phase GP) phases within an epoch.
+In Phase BP, the DNN model as well as the \synmodel\ model are trained with the backpropagated gradients.
+This is similar to the Warm Up phase except it lasts for a few (say, $m$) batches of input data during an epoch.
 Then, \scheme\ starts using the \syngrad\ gradients from the \synmodel\ model while skipping the backpropagation step altogether.
-The skipping of backpropagation leads an accelerated training in Phase GP.
-Phase GP lasts for few (say, $k$) batches of input.
+The skipping of backpropagation leads to an accelerated training in Phase GP.
+Phase GP lasts for a few (say, $k$) batches of input data.
 After that, \scheme\ operates in Phase BP followed by Phase GP mode.
 This continues with the value of $m$ and $k$ adapting over time as the DNN training progresses.
 Thus, \scheme\ alternates between learning the actual gradients (from backpropagation) and applying the \syngrad\ gradients (after learning).